"Follow along by entering the following examples in the Lissp REPL.

 '-<>>

-;;;; 6.2 Escaping
+;;;; Escaping with \

-'SPAM\ \"\(\)\;EGGS ;These would terminate a symbol if not escaped.
+'SPAM\ \"\(\)\;EGGS ;would terminate symbol if not escaped

-'\42 ;Digits can't start identifiers.
+'\42 ;digits can't start identifiers

 '\.